Bikeman868/UrlRewrite.Net/README.md

 The `Initialize()` method has optional parameters you can pass to customize its behaviour, these are described in more detail below.

 # Example rules
-Note that these examples use made up random data.
+Note that these examples use made up sample data.
 Your rules must be written to match the URLs that your web site receives.

-### Example of a rules file that uses all of the most common syntax
+#### Example of a rules file that uses some of the most common syntax
 Permenantly redirects `/company/quote/page3.aspx?date=now` to `/entity/quote/page3.aspx?date=now`

 Permenantly redirects `/company/profile/page1.aspx?date=now` to `/entity/profile/page1.aspx?date=now`